grame-cncm/faustwebsite/mkdocs/docs/index.md

 - **Faust Package Manager** This project aims at adding a packaging system to facilitate the integration of Faust libraries in a DSP project.
 It will be worked on by **Shehab Khaled Roshdy**.

-Welcome people in the Faust community !
+Welcome to the Faust Community !

 ### **>>** February 21, 2024: GRAME has been selected as a Google Summer of Code 2024 mentor organization